Starter (clothing line): Decline and restructuring

 Although Starter began 1994 with a 23-percent increase over the first quarter 1993, it suffered a loss of $2.2 million in the second quarter.
 Second quarter 1994 sales were flat: $57.8 million, slightly lower than second quarter sales from 1992.
 Starter had predicted the loss, which it blamed on late deliveries from vendors, shipping delays to retailers, additional advertising and personnel costs, as well as start-up and contractor costs for a new Memphis distribution facility.

 1997 saw Starter become one of three suppliers (along with Champion and then-rival Nike) of uniforms for the NBA, most notably the New York Knicks and Charlotte Hornets.
 When the original company declined financially, their accounts went to Puma.
 In 2000, when 29 other MLB teams switched to the MLB Authentic Collection, the New York Yankees were the last team to wear Starter jackets.

-The Starter name was purchased in 1999 by Official Starter Properties and Official Starter.
+Starter filed for bankruptcy and the Starter name was purchased in 1999 by Official Starter Properties and Official Starter.
 These holding companies were in turn purchased by Nike on August 12, 2004, for about $43 million.